2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 A rental credit check is usually accomplished via an online credit reporting agency.
 Results are available immediately after completing a tenant background check.

-The tenant screening process will typically review the following sources (what is needed for a background check for tenants):
+The tenant screening process will typically review the following sources (requirements for a records check for tenants):

 • Rental application